 In response to the changing needs of today’s global art market, and stemming from Conceptual Fine Arts magazine’s narrative, CFAlive is a unique programme offering international art galleries a solution to spend an extended period of time in Milan.
-CFAlive fosters an experimental approach, which can be considered complementary to art fairs, for expanding the gallery’s vision into a highly diversified art environment.
+CFAlive fosters an experimental approach for expanding the gallery’s vision into a highly diversified environment.

 For more info write to firstname.lastname@example.org

 Reports, analysis, trends and reviews.
 In this section we offer our selection of museum and gallery events as well as individual examples of art.
 To be absolutely comprehensive is not our aim.
 On the contrary, we want to offer a broadly oriented itinerary through the many contingent aspects of the art-world, the market included.